-I miss a lot of things about being with someone that truly love you and you love too.
+I miss a lot of things about being with someone that truly loves you and you love too.

-I am surrounded with so much love, I couldn’t be more thankful.
+I am surrounded by so much love, I couldn’t be more thankful.
 Please don’t get me wrong…I am happy.
-Yes, I may have stumble and fall down in my journey of rebuilding my life but I am in a far better place than two years ago.
+Yes, I may have stumbled and fallen down in my journey of rebuilding my life but I am in a far better place than two years ago.

 It’s about me allowing my heart to have enough guts to say…yes, I am lonely and yes, I want to be in a relationship again.